 On January 27, 2017, the Company issued a secured promissory note (the "2017 Note") for aggregate gross proceeds of US\$1.0 million (the "2017 Note Financing").
 The Note was issued to DRAG, an existing shareholder of, and lender to, Almonty, matures on January 1, 2019, and bears interest at a rate of 6% payable semi-annually in arrears on July 1 and January 1 each year, per annum, payable in cash or, subject to approval of the TSX Venture Exchange, shares at the option of Almonty up to the maturity date.
 To the extent interest is paid in shares, such shares would be issued at the 5-day volume weighted average price on the day prior to the issuance.
-The 2017 Note Financing closed on January 26, 2017 and will be funded in two tranches.
-The first tranche of US\$500,000 was received on closing and the second tranche is due to close on or before March 15, 2017.
-Almonty intends to use the net proceeds of the 2017 Note Financing for working capital and general corporate purposes.
+The 2017 Note Financing closed on January 26, 2017 and was funded in two tranches.
+The first tranche of US\$500,000 was received on closing and the second tranche was received on March 3, 2017